|

 continental breakfasts, etc. A lower room rate is no bargain, though,

 if transportation costs will eat up all the savings.
+Top

 of Page

-Pack light. – Experienced travelers always offer this
+Packing Your Bags Pack light. – Experienced travelers always offer this

 advice, but rookies seldom heed it.
 Even if you’re staying